-Sanders’ bill would replace all other insurance, with limited exceptions, such as cosmetic surgery.
-Private insurance, employer-provided insurance, Medicaid, and our current version of Medicare, would all be replaced by Medicare for All.
-The Affordable Care Act, commonly referred to as Obamacare, would also be replaced by Medicare for All.
+A Medicare for all bill would replace all other insurance, with limited exceptions, such as cosmetic surgery.
+Private insurance, employer-provided insurance, Medicaid and our current version of Medicare, would all be replaced by Medicare for All.
+The Affordable Care Act (ACA), commonly referred to as Obamacare, would also be replaced by Medicare for All.

-Sanders’ Medicare for All would be a single, national health insurance program that would cover everyone living in the United States.
-It would pay for every medically necessary service, including dental and vision care, mental health care and prescription drugs.
+Sanders’s Medicare for all bill would be a single, national health insurance program that would cover everyone living in the United States.
+It would pay for every medically necessary service, including dental and vision care, mental healthcare and prescription drugs.
 There would be no copays or deductibles, with the exception of prescription drugs, though the cost would be limited to $200 a year.
 There may also be additional out-of-pocket costs for long-term care.

-Kenneth Thorpe, a health finance expert at Emory University looked at a version of Sanders’ Medicare for All during the 2016 campaign and estimated that the cost would be about $25 trillion over 10 years.
+Kenneth Thorpe, a health finance expert at Emory University looked at a version of Sanders’ Medicare for All during the 2016 campaign.
+He estimated that the cost would be about $25 trillion over 10 years.

 Pros and Cons of Medicare for All

-- Universal healthcare lowers health care costs for the economy overall, since the government controls the price of medication and medical services through regulation and negotiation.
+- Lower healthcare costs: Universal healthcare lowers healthcare costs for the economy overall since the government controls the price of medication and medical services through regulation and negotiation.

-- It would also eliminate the administrative cost of working with multiple private health insurers.
+- Less administrative cost: It would also eliminate the administrative cost of working with multiple private health insurers.
 Doctors would only have to deal with one government agency, rather than multiple private insurance companies along with Medicare and Medicaid.

-- Companies would not have to hire staff to deal with many different health insurance companies’ rules.
+- Save companies money: Companies would not have to hire staff to deal with many different health insurance companies rules.
 Instead, billing procedures and coverage rules would be standardized.

-- Hospitals and doctors would be forced to provide the same standard of service at a low cost, instead of targeting wealthy clients and offering expensive services so they can get a higher profit.
+- Same healthcare, less cost: Hospitals and doctors would be forced to provide the same standard of service at a low cost, instead of targeting wealthy clients and offering expensive services so they can get a higher profit.

-- Universal healthcare leads to a healthier population.
+- Healthier population: Universal healthcare leads to a healthier population.
 Studies show that preventive care lowers expensive emergency room usage.
 Before Obamacare, 46% of emergency room patients were there because they had nowhere else to go.
 The emergency room became their primary care physician.
-This type of health care inequality is a major factor in the rising cost of medical care.
+This type of healthcare inequality is a major factor in the rising cost of medical care.

-- Some analysts are concerned that the government may not be able to use its bargaining power to drive down costs as steeply and as quickly as Sanders predicts.
+- Savings might not be as advertised: Some analysts are concerned that the government may not be able to use its bargaining power to drive down costs as steeply and as quickly as Sanders predicts.
 Thorpe argues that Sanders is overly optimistic on this aspect of the bill.

-- Other analysts are concerned that insulating people from costs of care will drive up usage of medical care.
-Drew Altman, who heads the Kaiser Family Foundation, pointed out that “no other developed nation has zero out of pocket costs.”
+- Increase in medical usage: Other analysts are concerned that insulating people from costs of care will drive up the usage of medical care.
+Drew Altman, who heads the Kaiser Family Foundation, pointed out that “no other developed nation has zero out-of-pocket costs.”

-- People may not be as careful with their health if they do not have a financial incentive to do so.
+- Less careful population: People may not be as careful with their health if they do not have a financial incentive to do so.

-- Governments have to limit health care spending to keep costs down.
+- Less incentive for doctors: Governments have to limit healthcare spending to keep costs down.
 Doctors might have less incentive to provide quality care if they aren’t well paid.
 They may spend less time per patient in order to keep costs down.
 They also have less funding for new life-saving technologies.

-- Since the government focuses on providing basic and emergency health care, most universal healthcare systems report long wait times for elective procedures.
-The government may also limit services with a low probability of success, and may not cover drugs for rare conditions.
+- Longer wait times: Since the government focuses on providing basic and emergency healthcare, most universal healthcare systems report long wait times for elective procedures.
+The government may also limit services with a low probability of success and may not cover drugs for rare conditions.